k7seven/computer-science/README.md

 # k77 Computer Science Degree
 Hello visitor,

 I am a 2 year Computer Science dropout.
-I have worked in the field for over a year.
 I do have experience as a programmer.
+I have decided to dropout because I realized I could get a job and earn money way before graduating.

 This is my journey through [Open Source Society University](https://github.com/ossu/computer-science).

-If I already have working experience and fundamentals, why doing this curriculum?
+If I already have working experience and can make a living out of it, why doing this curriculum?

 I really like studying, I am a extremely curious human being always willing to learn something new.